 Situated at the northern foot of Mt.
-Lishan, Huaqing Hot Spring is famed for both its dainty spring scenery and the romantic love story of Emperor Xuanzong and his concubine Yang Guifei in the Tang Dynasty (618-907).
-By visiting the Huaqing Hot Spring, you will not only enjoy the scenery, but also taste the joy of imagining yourself back in the days of the Tang Dynasty.
+Lishan, Huaqing Hot Spring is famed for both the dainty scenery of the hot spring and the romantic love story of Emperor Xuanzong and his concubine Yang Guifei in the Tang Dynasty (618-907).

-The first pleasure to experience is to have a bath in the imitational Guifei Pool.
-With an even temperature of 43 degree (109 F), the ever-flowing water of the hot spring contains minerals and organic materials that have therapeutic effects on the skin.
+Many tourists want to have a bath in the imitational Guifei Pool.
+The temperature keeps 43 degree (109 F), the ever-flowing water of the hot spring contains minerals and organic materials that have therapeutic effects on the skin.
 Water originating from four springs reaches a discharge level of 112 tons per hour.
 In the bath pool, you can experience the same comfort as did the Emperor Xuanzong or Yang Guifei.

 Huan Garden is the former garden of the Huaqing Palace.
-There lie the Lotus Pavilion, Viewing Lake Tower (Wanghu Lou), Flying Rainbow Bridge (Feihong Qiao), Flying Glow Hall (Feixia Ge), and Five-Room Hall (Wujian Ting).
-In popular legend, the Flying Glow Hall was once the place where Yang Guifei would overlook the scenery and cool down her long hair.
+There lies the Lotus Pavilion, Viewing Lake Tower (Wanghu Lou), Flying Rainbow Bridge (Feihong Qiao), Flying Glow Hall (Feixia Ge), and Five-Room Hall (Wujian Ting).
+A legend said, the Flying Glow Hall was once the place where Yang Guifei would overlook the scenery and cool down her long hair.